Medication-assisted treatment access enhancement initiatives

 Implementation Examples

-In July 2016, the Agency for Healthcare Research and Quality (AHRQ) issued grants to support efforts to expand access to medication-assisted treatment (MAT) in rural communities in Oklahoma, Pennsylvania, North Carolina, and Pennsylvania; efforts are underway to assess the effects of these initiatives8.
-Beginning in 2017, the Substance Abuse and Mental Health Services Administration (SAMHSA) has committed up to $970 million to support state and local efforts to increase access to MAT through the State Targeted Response to the Opioid Crisis Grants for two years25.
+In September 2022, the Health Resources and Services Administration (HRSA) issued grants to support efforts to establish new access points to medication-assisted treatment (MAT), enhance the MAT workforce recruitment and training, and build community infrastructure for MAT service provision in rural communities including tribal communities24.
+Beginning in 2022, the Substance Abuse and Mental Health Services Administration (SAMHSA) has committed up to $1.43 billion to support state and local efforts to increase access to MAT and recovery support services through the two-year State Opioid Response grant program25.

 Implementation Resources